JamesAdamHughes/Festerr/README.md

 ## Stack
  * Fester uses a nodeJS server to serve the html/css/js files to the client.
 The [ExpressJS](http://expressjs.com/) framework is used for route handling, serving the user the main app when they go to the base url.
 Other endpoints are used to provide a REST API service for the client to access data.
 For example, the `/spotify/artists/` endpoint provides the client with all of a user's Spotify artists.

- * [AngularJS](https://angularjs.org/) is a popular frontend framework developed by Google, aiding the the creation of Single Page Apps (SPA).
-Angular provides an implementation of the Model, View, Controller (MVC) model.
-Two-way bindings can be added to HTML templates, allowing data on the page to be updated in real time when background models are changed.
+ * [AngularJS](https://angularjs.org/) is a popular frontend framework developed by Google, which we have used to aide in the creation of our Single Page App (SPA).
+Angular provides an implementation of the Model, View, Controller (MVC) pattern.
+A declarative user interface allows two-way bindings to be added to HTML templates, allowing data on the page to be updated in real time when background models are changed.
+The app is built with reusable components (services, directives, factories) which are injected into the required views.
+This allows the seperation of display/render logic (such as DOM manipulations) from the main logic (network requests, behind-the-scenes logic), which promotes DRY code, more so than with standard javascript.
+Finally, Angular comes with a powerful testing framework, Protractor, that provides unit and integration testing for the entire front end.

+ * We use vanilla CSS3 to provide styling to components.
+However, Angular also allows styles and classes to be applied dynamically, which results in some raw CSS on some components.

+ * Festerr has a unique logo and favicon, created using GIMP and saved as .pngs and .ico files.
+Button icons use the .svg format to allow for rescaling.

  * [Angular Material](https://material.angularjs.org/latest/) is a CSS library that provides pre-built HTML components that as a 'reference implementation of Google's Material Design Specification.'
 These components are reusable and tested, and also integrate well with the AngularJS framework we are already using.